 - PEN America will only accept submissions from publishers or literary agents.
 Authors may not submit their own book for this award.

-- On the submissions page, please select the award you are submitting to.
+- On the submission form, please select the award you are submitting to.

 - Please submit verified email addresses on the submission form.
 Your order cannot be processed without an email address, and this information will be used to later contact you regarding your submission.

-- Upload a PDF file of the galley or final manuscript on the book submissions page.
-Due to health concerns surrounding COVID-19, 2021 book award submissions will only be read digitally as PDF files.
-Each book file will be kept confidentially between the PEN America Literary Awards team and the applicable Awards Judges.
+- Upload a PDF file of the galley or final manuscript on the book submissions form.
+Following pandemic-related protocols, book award submissions will be read as PDF files.
+Please upload the file saved as BOOKTITLE_AUTHORNAME.
+For the judges’ convenience, please upload a book file WITHOUT watermarks.
+Each book file will be kept confidentially between the Literary Awards team and the awards judges.
 Please note that if a book is longlisted, PEN America may request a physical copy be sent to the judging panel.

 - Upload a high-resolution book jacket photo.
 This may be used later if the book is longlisted, a finalist, or a winner.

 - Please download the declaration of eligibility.
 Complete all fields and have the editor or publisher sign to confirm the book’s eligibility.
-Please upload this document along with the rest of your application on the submissions page.
+Please upload this document along with the rest of your application on the submission form.

 - Each submission is $85.
 Please note that due to health concerns surrounding COVID-19, we are asking that all submissions payments be made via credit card.
 Submission fees are not refundable.